yuelongyu/Lima-tango-python/doc/plugins/bpm.rst

 ====================    ====== ====================  ================================================================================================================
 Propertie name          RW     Type                  Description
 ====================    ====== ====================  ================================================================================================================
-calibration             RW     DevVarDoubleArray     Contains the calibration in X and Y ([X,Y]), not affecting the image taken, just the way it is display.                                                                  |
+calibration             RW     DevVarDoubleArray     Contains the calibration in X and Y ([X,Y]), value in unit/pixel.                                                                  |
 beammark                RW     DevVarLongArray       Contains coordonates (X,Y) in pixels of a beam mark set by the user.
 ====================    ====== ====================  ================================================================================================================